How to Keep Chickens Warm in Winter Without Electricity

 Deep Litter Method: Chickens Stay Cozy in Winter with this Old Timer's Trick

-With the proper bedding for chickens, your flock is able to withstand the cold weather quite well.
+With the proper bedding for chickens, how to keep chickens warm in winter without heat is simple.
 Heat generally isn’t necessary in chicken coops, but we’ve all seen the sad stories of coops, barns or even homes burning down in the winter due to the improper use of heat lamps.
 Dry bedding for chickens, a hot bulb, electricity, and active chickens are a recipe for disaster.

 Although healthy, full-grown hens don’t need heated coops, they do need a dry, draft-free place to sleep, lay their eggs and spend windy or snowy days.
 They are usually just fine in temperatures well below freezing, but most comfortable in temperatures above 45°F. If you live in a cold climate, warming your coop as much as possible might not be necessary, but will be greatly appreciated.
-Fortunately, having the right bedding for chickens can help keep your backyard chickens and your coop warm this winter.
+Fortunately, having the right bedding for chickens can help backyard chicken keepers with the dilemma of how to keep chickens warm in winter without electricity.

 Chickens put off a fair amount of body heat and will snuggle up close on the roosting bar, feathers fluffed to trap the warm air next to their bodies, so retaining the heat they are generating is the key to keeping your flock warm.
 Here are two easy, inexpensive and safe ways to generate (and retain) some heat in your chicken coop this winter.